The Moon Maid was written in 1923, the Moon

 part of Burroughs shared universe.

-and the Moon tales match even Caprona for the sheer loopiness and implausibility
+Universe, and the Moon tales match even Caprona for the sheer loopiness

-of the setting.
-Burroughs Moon, as described by Julian, makes
+and implausibility of the setting.
+Burroughs Moon, as described

-and try to pull the wool over your eyes by making sense out of nonsense.
+up once again, and try to pull the wool over your eyes by making sense

 Another Hollow World?